NexMaker-Fab/guide-book/doc/1projectmanage/Assessment1.md

 * Team  assessment
   * Confirm your team's name
   * Build your team's webpage
-  * Discuss your team's final project and post it in your webpage;
     * Confirm the layout of webpage, at least the following: every course's practice(one course's practice one page),final project, team's introduction
     * Simple to introduce how to build your webpage
+  * Discuss your team's final project and post it in your webpage;
+    * Solve problem；
+    * Key point;